I write comic book reviews that NOBODY has ever asked for!

 Overall, this was a solid one shot.
 Nothing spectacular (except the cover!).
 It serves as a very nice introduction to the MCU versions of the Avengers, as well as a nice taste of Silver Age Mighty Marvel Bombast.

-DESERT STORM: SEND HUSSEIN TO HELL!
+DESERT STORM: SEND HUSSEIN TO !
 (Innovation)

 Now, HERE'S an odd bird indeed.